FREE Shipping on US Orders $50+ Today!

 Please understand, this is an extra sheet of stickers.
 One set is already included in every Time-In ToolKit.
-This option is ideal if you have a number of young children and/or an entire classroom of little hands that you will be using the ToolKit with in case one is lost or damaged.
+An extra sheet is ideal if you have many little hands that will be using the ToolKit in case one gets lost or damaged.

 Children learn more from watching the things we do than listening to the things we say.